monome/docs/docs/crow/index.md

 While *First* is a compelling instrument on its own, crow collects all manner of objects: other Eurorack synthesizer modules, computers, and norns.

-We have helped train crow to fly through the following landscapes, but you can also script your own behaviors for crow!
+We have trained crow to navigate through the following landscapes, but you can also script your own flight patterns!
 Please feel free to peruse the [scripting tutorial](https://monome.org/docs/crow/scripting/) and crow's command [reference page](https://monome.org/docs/crow/reference/).

 ### norns